fbpx

 It’s best to avoid the following during the treatment course to prevent complications:

-• Smoking—the combination of isotretinoin and cigarette consumption increases your lung cancer risk.
+• Smoking—the combination of isotretinoin and cigarette consumption increases lung cancer risk.
 Also, smoking releases chemicals that are bad for the skin.

 • Drinking—alcohol augments the drug’s liver toxicity.
 The same goes for liver-damaging medications like methotrexate.